xlladdins/xll/docs/Excel4MacrosH-P.md

 **ON.ENTRY**(sheet\_text, macro\_text)

-Sheet\_text    is a text value specifying the name of a sheet in a workbook.
+Sheet\_text&nbsp;&nbsp;&nbsp;&nbsp;is a text value specifying the name of a sheet in a workbook.
 If sheet\_text is omitted, the macro is run whenever you enter data into any sheet or macro sheet.

-Macro\_text    is the name of, or an R1C1-style reference to, a macro you want to run when you enter data into the sheet specified by sheet\_text.
+Macro\_text&nbsp;&nbsp;&nbsp;&nbsp;is the name of, or an R1C1-style reference to, a macro you want to run when you enter data into the sheet specified by sheet\_text.
 The name or reference must be in text form.
 If macro\_text is omitted, entering data reverts to its normal behavior, and any macros assigned by previous ON.ENTRY functions are turned off.

 **Remarks**